 World Energy Assessment: Energy and the Challenge of Sustainability, UN Development Program, UN Department of Economic and Social Affairs, and World Energy Council, edited by Jose Goldemberg (UN Development Program, New York: 2000), 508 pp. Comprehensive look by teams of dozens of authors at all dimensions of energy: technical, economic, social, environmental, security, economic, resources, future scenarios, rural energy, and policy.
 Essentially superseded by the 2012 Global Energy Assessment (above).

 Energy in the twentieth century: resources, conversions, costs, uses, and consequences, Vaclav Smil, Annual Review of Energy and the Environment 25: 21-51 (2000).

-The UNDP Energy for Sustainable Development website contains several good general publications, as well as links to an extensive Energy for Sustainable Development Library of publications.
+The UNDP website contains several good general publications, as well as links to an extensive Energy & Environment for Sustainable Development Library.